simonsobs/sotrplib/README.md

 astroquery
 photutils

+## Setting up and Running the Pipeline

+After following the development instructions above, you will be able to run the pipeline by running the following:

+`sotrp -c [path to config file]`

+The config file is a .json which contains a dictionary of all the handlers and inputs to the pipeline.
+You can see two examples: `sample.json` and `sample_read_map.json` in the top level directory.

+A config file is read in by a basic handler (see `sotrplib/handlers/basic.py`), which de-serializes to Python objects using the code in `sotrplib/config/config.py` and the relevant config files.

+An example of the pipeline after de-serializing the real data loading example is given in `sotrplib/docs/act.md`.
+Here the only additional step is adding a distinct catalog for the forced photometry sources.

+# Below is Deprecated

 ## SO depth-1 sims
 pipe-s0004 sims for 3 days and 4 optics tubes at 90 / 150 GHz are available in the productdb and have been saved to tiger3 in